rishi93/craftinginterpreters/README.md

 tree structure to represent expressions).
 We have the Expr classes to help us represent our syntax tree nodes

+3. Third is the Interpreter -> Takes the syntax tree and executes it directly (this is the easiest approach).
+The other approach is to turn into bytecode for a virtual machine to execute

 This is a work-in-progress (as all things in life are)